iterative/dvc.org/static/docs/commands-reference/config.md

 ### remote

 These are sections in the config file that describe particular remotes.
+These sections contain a `url` value, and can also specify `user`, `port`, `keyfile`, `timeout`, `ask_password`, and other cloud-specific key/value pairs for each remote.
 See `dvc remote` for more info.

 ### cache